 On our last day in Geilo it was time for me to do some alpine skiing.
 And I couldn’t have chosen a better day.
 After the snow of the previous day, the skies were a deep blue and the valley looked gorgeous in its new clothes, sparkling in the sunshine.
 I hired my gear, jumped…

-Fat biking around Geilo
+Fat biking around Geilo, Norway

 Norway: Cross-country skiing in Geilo

-A walk around Geilo
+A walk around Geilo, Norway

 A walk on Bergen’s mountains